millerbrian454/Sonic-Inflation-Bot/README.md

 ## 1. Acceptance of Terms

-By using this Discord bot application (“App”), you agree to these Terms of Service (“Terms”).
+By using this Discord bot application (“SonicInflator”), you agree to these Terms of Service (“Terms”).
 If you do not agree, do not use the App.

 ## 2. Description of the Service